-- a.
-Guidelines for the MTS Thesis - i) The thesis represents research designed and carried out by the student specifically for the MTS thesis under the faculty advisor's guidance.
-It can draw on previous research of the writer or of others, provided appropriate acknowledgment is made. - ii) Students are expected to follow the Style Manual guidelines outlined below: - (1) Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers.
+- a.)
+The thesis represents research designed and carried out by the student specifically for the MTS thesis under the faculty advisor's guidance.
+It can draw on previous research of the writer or of others, provided appropriate acknowledgment is made. - b.)
+Students are expected to follow the Style Manual guidelines outlined below: - c.)
+Turabian, Kate L. A Manual for Writers of Research Papers, Theses, and Dissertations: Chicago Style for Students and Researchers.
 9th Edition.
 Chicago: University of Chicago Press.
-2018. - (2) American Psychological Association.
-(2019).
+2018. - d.)
+American Psychological Association.
+(2020).
 Publication manual of the American Psychological Association (7th ed.)
-American Psychological Association. - (3) Guidelines recommended by individual professors based on the standards of their learned societies, or as their preference of a. or b. above. - iii) The length of the thesis in its final double-spaced typed form is between 50 and 80 pages. - iv) The final typed draft of the thesis is submitted to the advisor by the due date. - v) The thesis is graded either pass or fail.

-vi) The thesis must be approved by the advisor and posted to ProQuest-UMI and the signed certification form must be submitted to the registrar's office by the date on the academic calendar.

-vii) Laying out the text: (primarily drawn from Turabian, Appendix)
+American Psychological Association. - e.)
+Guidelines recommended by individual professors based on the standards of their learned societies, or as their preference of a. or b. above. - f.)
+The length of the thesis in its final double-spaced typed form is between 50 and 80 pages. - g.)
+The final typed draft of the thesis is submitted to the advisor by the due date. - h.)
+The thesis is graded either pass or fail. - i.)
+The thesis must be approved by the advisor and posted to ProQuest-UMI and the signed certification form must be submitted to the office of registration services by the date on the academic calendar. - j.)
+Laying out the text: (primarily drawn from Turabian, Appendix) - k.)
+See and follow the example title page (sample below). - 1.)
+Margins: Leave a margin of at least one-inch all around.
+The one-inch margin also applies to headers/footers, footnote, and images.

-- (1) See and follow the example title page (sample below). - (2) Margins: Leave a margin of at least one-inch all around.
-The one-inch margin also applies to headers/footers, footnote, and images. - (3) Spacing: The text should be double-spaced except for block quotations, notes, captions, bibliography entries, and long headings, which should be single-spaced with a blank line between items. - (4) Pagination: No number should appear on the title page or the contents page.
+- m.)
+Spacing: The text should be double-spaced except for block quotations, notes, captions, bibliography entries, and long headings, which should be single-spaced with a blank line between items. - n.)
+Pagination: No number should appear on the title page or the contents page.
 Text pages, including introduction, thesis chapters, and bibliography or reference list, should be numbered with Arabic numerals, beginning with 1 and running consecutively until the end.
-Page numbers should be centered at the foot of the page, at least three-fourths of an inch from the bottom edge. - (5) For other questions about the layout, see Turabian, Appendix, or the Publication Manual of the APA, Appendix A. - viii) Footnotes, Endnotes, or Reference Citations, and Bibliographies or Reference lists: See Turabian, chapters 15-19, or the Publication Manual of the APA, chapter 3. - ix) Be consistent in following one of the above styles after consulting with your faculty advisor.
+Page numbers should be centered at the foot of the page, at least three-fourths of an inch from the bottom edge. - o.)
+For other questions about the layout, see Turabian, Appendix, or the Publication Manual of the APA, Appendix A. - p.)
+Footnotes, Endnotes, or Reference Citations, and Bibliographies or Reference lists: See Turabian, chapters 15-19, or the Publication Manual of the APA, chapter 3. - q.)
+Be consistent in following one of the above styles after consulting with your faculty advisor.

-b) Sample of Thesis Title Page
+Sample of Thesis Title Page